Foreign Influence Risk Index (FIRI)

 Map View

-Data View with Implemented Early Stakeholder Interview Feedback
+List View with Implemented Early Stakeholder Interview Feedback

 Early stakeholder interviews at Seerist led to implementation of design solutions such as coloring the “Change in Influence” column to draw the user’s attention on important changes in foreign influence risks.